Ticks on Dogs -The Complete Guide

 What Causes Ticks on Dogs?

 South Africa’s long grass, rural plots and rodents help ticks thrive.
-Generally, these teeny pests prefer a humid and moisture-rich environment, but some species have adapted to different settings.
-That’s why you’re more likely to find infestations in or around your home after rainfall.
-These small crawlers form part of the arachnid family, which makes the spider a distant cousin.
-To avoid an encounter with this blood-feeding pest, keep lawns mowed, houses vacuumed and check for the signs of ticks on dogs.
+They prefer a humid and moisture-rich environment, but some species have adapted to different settings.
+Ticks are part of the arachnid family, making the spider a distant cousin.
+To avoid an encounter in your home, keep lawns mowed, houses vacuumed and check for any signs of ticks on dogs.

 Where Do Ticks Come From?

-Pinpointing different tick species to specific regions in South Africa is tricky, as most of our country’s ticks can live in various environments throughout the country.
-But these vampiric critters have a preference for moisture-rich and warm locations.
-Ticks prosper in the rainy season and pet owners may notice a steep increase in the pest community overnight.
+Pinpointing different species to specific regions is tricky, as most of the country’s ticks can live in various environments.
+But, as mentioned before, these critters have a preference.
+Ticks prosper in the rainy season and you may notice a steep increase in your region’s tick population overnight.

-Ticks generally live outdoors in grassy and woody areas, but some species (like the brown tick) have adjusted to cool climates and can survive indoors, which is, frankly, too close for comfort.
-To climb on to a host, these tiny terrors sit on the tips of grass blades or bushes and patiently wait to hitch a ride on a foot or paw.
+Ticks generally live outdoors in grassy and woody areas, but some species have adjusted to cool climates.
+These ticks can survive in your home, which is, frankly, too close for comfort.
+To climb onto a host, ticks will sit on the tips of grass blades or bushes and patiently wait to hitch a ride on a foot or paw.

 Luckily, these blood-sucking bugs can’t fly or jump and are easily thwarted.
-With preventive measures your whole household, even pawed family members, are safe from climbing creepy crawlies.
+If you have the right preventive measures in place, your whole household will be safe from ticks.

 Different Types of Ticks on Dogs in South Africa